d3sd1/hlfly/README.md

 - Removed uppsercase in endpoints since it can cause troubles on some devices (moved to snake case)
 - I've added postman collection to properly test the app.
 I'd prefered to use swagger but time is time, you know
 - Used constants to manage api stuff (like max person id)
+- Validating ids on endpoints are always a number
+- Validating wookie input as lowercase, just in case we have a cani checking our values